studiorabota/polymer-fast-scroll/README.md

 #### Implementing the component

-Check contact-list.html in the demo for a complete implementation.
+Check contact-list.html in the demo folder for a complete example.

 ```html
 <core-list data="{{data}}" groups="{{groups}}" id="scrollWindow" runwayFactor="2000"></core-list>